The Bond (2024 film): Plot

 The plot tracks the developments taking place after Ana, a Colombian woman wanting to fit in Madrilenian society receives the visit of Walter, a fellow Colombian asking for her husband Ricardo.

 Production

 The film is a La Fianza La Película AIE production.

 Release

 The film was presented at the Almería International Film Festival (FICAL) in November 2024.
 Distributed by Syldavia Cinema, it was released theatrically in Spain on 5 December 2024.
 It received a theatrical release in Colombia in April 2025.
 In November 2025, it was reported that the film's Latin American rights had been acquired by HBO Max.

 Reception

 Carmen L. Lobo of La Razón rated the film 3 out of 5 stars writing that it offers "certainly humorous moments" and "several moments of tension", all of it "sprinkled with the Cali bravado".

 Sergio F. Pinilla of Cinemanía rated the film 3 out of 5 stars, writing that the mashup of thriller and costumbrista satire "finds moments of inspiration that do not end up consolidating".

+Soundtrack

+"Selva Negra" by Peruvian singer-songwriter LaLa plays at the end of the movie and during credits.